ismailarilik/editor.py/README.md

 # Visual Python

-> An editor for Python development, which is used to develop itself from the beginning!
+> An editor for Python development, which is being used to develop itself from the beginning!
-It is written with Python and Tkinter.
+It is being written with Python and Tkinter.

 ## Running app